flectra-hq/documentation-user/content/legal/terms/enterprise.rst

 5.1 Standard charges
 --------------------

-The standard charges for the Flectra Enterprise subscription and the Services are based on the number of Users and the Subscription Plan used by the Customer, and specified in writing at the conclusion of the Agreement.
+The standard charges for the Flectra Professional subscription and the Services are based on the number of Users and the Subscription Plan used by the Customer, and specified in writing at the conclusion of the Agreement.